ArthurSonzogni/chromiumos-platform2/cryptohome/docs/error_reporting.md

 To deal with that, we've a `CryptohomeTPMError` that contains the exact set of information that the TPMError contains.
 Furthermore, the CryptohomeTPMError is a derived class of the `CryptohomeError`, and thus can be part of the error chain.
+Note that we should only use `CryptohomeTPMError` to wrap `TPMErrorBase` into a cryptohome error, and shouldn't construct a `CryptohomeTPMError` ourselves because it doesn't make sense to do so.
+In addition, you can't specify the location or error actions when constructing a `CryptohomeTPMError` because those info will be derived from the `TPMErrorBase`.

 In practice, to wrap a `TPMErrorBase` that we've received from libhwsec (or other classes that produces such error) as a `CryptohomeError` so that it can